Network cost

 Workload details page

-On the workload details page, you can review the top five destinations that your selected workload is communicating with.
-To see more information about the traffic, costs, and other destinations, click on the arrow next to the Cross-AZ communication widget.
+On the Workload Details page, you can review the top five destinations with which your selected workload is communicating.
+To view more information about traffic, costs, and other destinations, click the arrow next to the Cross-AZ communication widget.
 This will show you a drawer with the full details.

 Cluster network costs